 We have readapted the old interview room and turned it into a study/library room; we have created the first indoor climbing wall in Naples and a soccer field.
 We also have a radio station (in a small soundproof room with microphones and the necessary equipment) and we had a shared kindergarten – for only three years, as it was directly managed by the mothers of children who now grew up.
-That room now became a Media Center – a room with wi-fi and computers that is also being used by kids to study, as public libraries here close at 16.30.
-There is a classroom for middle school students and a social after school, where we perform various activities with the children of the neighborhood.
-There is also a theater, a gym, a bar and of course a kitchen that we use to have self-financed social dinners.
+That room now became a Media Centre – a room with wi-fi and computers that is also being used by kids to study, as public libraries here close at 16.30.
+There is a classroom for middle school students and a social after school, where we perform various activities with the children of the neighbourhood.
+There is also a theatre, a gym, a bar and of course a kitchen that we use to have self-financed social dinners.
 Last but not least, we have two concert areas – the smallest one can fit about 600/700 people and the largest one, actually a parking lot, can fit up to 2000 people.
 Art is particularly important for us.
-In our Atelier we do painting and sculpture, while we have created the theater ourselves, literally building both the stage and the dressing rooms for the actors, in addition to the control room.
-Our Teatro Popolare produces its shows autonomously – some are our own, some are re-interpreted, like Brecht’s War Primer – but we also host projects from other independent theater companies.
-For example, a group of women who were victims of violence set up a theater company, and the same goes for a group of people with mental health issues.
+In our Atelier we do painting and sculpture, while we have created the theatre ourselves, literally building both the stage and the dressing rooms for the actors, in addition to the control room.
+Our Teatro Popolare produces its shows autonomously – some are our own, some are re-interpreted, like Brecht’s War Primer – but we also host projects from other independent theatre companies.
+For example, a group of women who were victims of violence set up a theatre company, and the same goes for a group of people with mental health issues.
 We have shows roughly every two weeks, and we’re constantly working on new projects.

 How do you manage the whole structure?

-We have a management assembly every Thursday with the people of the neighborhood – this is where we create the calendar and share updates.
+We have a management assembly every Thursday with the people of the neighbourhood – this is where we create the calendar and share updates.
 Then, every single activity has its assembly, and there is a general assembly, open to everyone, once a month.
 It is a lot of work because there are about 2/3 assemblies a week, plus the daily activities.
 We are open more or less every day from 4 pm to 10 or 11 pm except Saturdays and Sundays, as during the weekends we usually work on refurbishing the place, we go to demonstrations or we do some other political activity, so we are usually closed.
-Basically, we are constantly mobilized!
+Basically, we are constantly mobilised!